- How Much Weight Can You Realistically Lose in 3 Months? - January 14, 2024

 You’re probably used to your protein shakes tasting like a watered-down milkshake; this is because whey protein is pretty much powdered milk with most of the fat and carbs filtered out.
-This works well for chocolate variations and some berry or banana-based flavours, but it’s pretty prohibitive for anything citrus-y; ever tried a lime milkshake?
+This works well for chocolate variations and some berry or banana-based flavours (if you’re more interested in the best My Protein Flavours, click here), but it’s pretty prohibitive for anything citrus-y; ever tried a lime milkshake?
 Thought not.

-Enter Clear Whey.
+Enter Clear Whey, or as My Protein bill it, ‘Juicy Protein’.
 Clear whey is a whey isolate rather than concentrate; this means that; gram-for-gram, it delivers the same amount of protein as concentrate for fewer calories.
-This is useful if you’re really trying to maximise protein intake while keeping calories as low as possible, but the differences are negligible, meaning that, for most people, it’s not worth the additional cost.
+This is useful if you’re really trying to maximise protein intake while keeping calories as low as possible, but the differences are negligible, meaning that, despite what your personal trainer or online nutrition coach tells you, for most people, it’s not worth the additional cost.

-Clear Whey however means that there’s now a couple of genuinely reasons to choose Whey Isolate over Whey Concentrate despite the additional cost.
+Clear Whey, however, means that there’s now a couple of genuine reasons to choose Whey Isolate over Whey Concentrate despite the additional cost.

 - The texture.
 Whey Isolate powder is much finer than concentrate, which means it mixes much better and much more quickly.
 Concentrate can conceal a few rouge lumps even after some vigorous wrist action.